EventFlow: Visual Analysis of Temporal Event Sequences and Advanced Strategies for Healthcare Discovery

 Jump to: Features | Participants | Presentations | Videos | Download & Licensing | User Support | Publications | Press| Related Projects

-- EventFlow is now available for Commercial Licensing (see below)
+- EventFlow is available for Licensing (see below).

-Eventflow has been used in a variety of application domains: medical research, log analysis, cybersecurity, sports analytics, incident management etc. The analysis of healthcare data has been our main focus in term of number of partners.
+Eventflow has been used for medical research, log analysis, cybersecurity, sports analytics, learning analytics, incident management, workflow analysis, pharmacovigilance, epidemiology etc. The analysis of healthcare data has been our main focus in term of number of partners.

 Medical researchers and hospitals have applied EventFlow to analyze treatment patterns and outcomes in Electronic Health Records or claims reports, while network security analysts have studied cyberattack patters and sports analysts have found novel approaches to studying games, overall team performance, and seasonal patterns.
 Education researchers and universities have used EventFlow to look at class enrollment sequences and student records.
 Applications for web log, sensor data, business processes, and financial transactions are also emerging markets.

 If you are interested in how EventFlow is being used look at some of the case study reports in the Publications section, or take a look at the workshops from 2016; 2015; and 2014 which we ran in association with the Annual HCIL Symposium,